Modified by Jessica Haapkyla 2014-04-15

 Your team will:

-- Research the biology of the Nassau grouper
+1. Research the biology of Nassau groupers.

 Divide the tasks 1 though 4 among your group members so that each person has one research task.
 Work together to complete tasks 5 and 6.

 Task 1.
-The Biology of Epinephelus striatus
+The Biology of Nassau groupers

 Why is the population of Nassau groupers so sensitive to current fishing practices?

 Task 2.
-Geographic Distribution of Epinephelus striatus
+Geographic Distribution of Nassau groupers

 Task 3.
-Human uses of Epinephelus striatus
+Human uses of Nassau groupers

 What uses do humans have for Nassau groupers?

+To learn more about human uses of the Nassau grouper visit the American Museum of Natural History’s website.
 Learn more about the economic importance of the Nassau grouper.
-How have fishing practices affected the population?
-Are there other factors that have placed stress on the Nassau grouper population?
+Read about fishing methods that are used to catch Nassau groupers.
+How can these methods affect the population?
+Are there other factors that threaten the Nassau grouper population?